BRIDES OF DRACULA

 Why the ruse?

 When Peter Cushing's Dr. Van Helsing comes on the scene, the skinny twerp immediately sets about restoring order.
 Only unlike Bram Stoker's original creation of Dr. Van Helsing, this guy isn't a man of science, but of superstition.
 In fact, he mocks science in a few scenes with Dr. Tobler (Miles Malleson: THE HORROR OF DRACULA, THE PHANTOM OF THE OPERA [1962]): a booze swilling, pill popping hypochondriac adrift among the villagers and their medical problems and only concerned about getting his fee for house calls.
-Tobler looks down his shiny red nose at superstitious nonsense while Father Stepnik and Dr. Van Helsing knowingly smirk in silence.
+Tobler looks down his shiny red nose at superstitious nonsense while Father Stepnik and Dr. Van Helsing knowingly share a smirk in silence.

 Without a stunt double, Peter Cushing (47 at the time) goes leaping about in great feats of derring do as he tries to thwart the village vampire.
 Baron Meinster is a Stoker old school vampire.
 He doesn't have super strength and can be easily overcome in a fight by a man his own size.
-What he can do is change into a bat and his eyes to hypnotize his victims.
+What he can do is change into a bat and his eyes hypnotize his victims.
 He doesn't need to fight you if he can just match your gaze.

 The writing by Jimmy Sangster (THE HORROR OF DRACULA, THE CRAWLING EYE, PARANOIAC, NIGHTMARE, WHOEVER SLEW AUNTIE ROO?), Edward Percy, Peter Bryan (THE HOUNDS OF THE BASKERVILLES, THE BLOOD BEAST TERROR) and Anthony Hinds (THE CURSE OF THE WEREWOLF, THE PHANTOM OF THE OPERA [1962], THE KISS OF THE VAMPIRE, DRACULA HAS RISEN FROM THE GRAVE, TASTE THE BLOOD OF DRACULA, also producer on this) gives remarkably decent dialogue and motives for all of the characters.
 Especially considering that Hammer was all about low budget and churning their horror movies out like TV episodes.